May 29 – Oct 10 | 11am-5pm | Free

-The outdoor exhibition on Pier 16 is accessible from the Pier deck, at the end of Fulton Street and South Street.
-The tall ship Wavertree is not ADA accessible; boarding the ship involves climbing a short set of stairs and traversing an angled ramp (gangway).
+The outdoor exhibition on Pier 16 is ADA accessible from the Pier deck, at the end of Fulton Street and South Street.
+Boarding tall ship Wavertree involves climbing a short set of stairs and traversing an angled ramp (gangway).

 Will restrooms be available?

 The nearest public restrooms are available on Pier 15 and Pier 17.

 Will the ship and exhibition stay open if it rains?